 Smoked King Crab Legs on your Traeger Pellet Grill

-Grilled king crab legs tops the list for best way to prepare your Alaska King Crab.
+Grilled king crab legs top the list for the best way to prepare your Alaska King Crab.
 Sure, you could bake them, boil them, steam them, or even fry them, but smoking them over a live wood fire is the best way to get a touch of fire into the flavor of the crab without overpowering it.

 Since Alaskan King Crab is already cooked as part of the initial processing, you could even eat them without further preparation.

 For adding a flair of flavor, nothing beats your Traeger Grill to add a touch of smoke and bring the best out of the crab.
 If you don’t have a Traeger, then use the grill you have handy.

 Looking for snow crab?
 I’ve got that too!

 Obviously the first thing that most people notice about Alaskan King Crab is the price.
 They are not cheap.
 Unless of course you live in Alaska and have a few friends on the coast.
 However, out on the Bering sea, catching the crabs is a dangerous business.

 Anything that tough to catch and bring to market will have the price tag to go with it.